su-nikunj/su-nikunj.github.io/_posts/2025-04-05-setting-up-a-home-server-using-proxmox.md

 ![TrueNas shares](../assets/img/truenas/truenas2.png)

 > By default the Backups share will give a permission denied in Proxmox and also in Docker volume mounts.
-To fix this, edit both the share, select Advanced options and change the Maproot User and Maproot Group to root.
+To fix this, edit both of the shares, select Advanced options and change the Maproot User and Maproot Group to root.
 {: .prompt-danger}

 ![TrueNas maproot](../assets/img/truenas/truenas3.png)